Belgrade–Bar railway: Overview

+A short 9 km section of the railway passes through Bosnia and Herzegovina, where there is a station at Štrpci.

-When the line was completed in the late 1970s, it took a train approximately seven hours to complete the trip from Belgrade to Bar.
-Today it takes 11 hours, due to speed restrictions, as the railway cannot safely sustain the projected speeds without being thoroughly rebuilt.
+When the line was completed in the late 1970s, the trip between Belgrade and Bar took approximately 7 hours.
+Today, the same trip takes around 11 hours due to speed restrictions necessitated by poor track conditions and border controls at Bijelo Polje.

 Stations

 History

 The decision to build the railway connection between Belgrade and Bar was made in 1952, as a national project of the Socialist Federal Republic of Yugoslavia.
 However, the construction was passed to the constituent Republics, SR Serbia and SR Montenegro, to build on their own.

 The sections of the railway were completed as follows: